vphnh33/valuableknowledge.tk/content/post/usingcanvatoillustratemoonfeatures.md

 ![canva signup page](/img/canva11.jpg/)

-For the next part of our lab, create a greeting card with the title "Search Results Web Results Shoot for the Moon.
+For the next part of our lab, create a greeting card with the title "Shoot for the Moon.
 Even If You Miss, You'll Land Among the Stars."
 Be creative and have fun with your design!
 If you choose a premium font or elements there will be the Canva watermark on your greeting card.
 But for this class that should be OK>

 For the final part of our lab answer this math question below.
 It's worth 2 points: The angular diameter of the Moon is 0.5 degree.